The Pali Line

 This section has provided the beginner with the information necessary to build a solid foundation for progress, starting from the most fundamental practice (giving) and ending, at the end of the Atthangika Magga, with the most advanced concept in the system (detachment).

-A person who knew and understood the Dhamma this far could encompass all the remaining teachings in this collection — hereafter the instructions only become broader and deeper.
+A person who knew and understood the Dhamma this far could encompass all the remaining teachings — hereafter the instructions only become broader and deeper.

 The exercise at this point should be to try and create a mental picture of the structure being described: